yahao87/vue-multi-number-input/README.md

 # vue-multi-number-input

-> "Input component for separating the input one by one character.
+> Input component for separating the input one by one character.
 > for the web built with Vue 2.x.

 <!-- ![Gifphy](https://media.giphy.com/media/W4RTzsjgQF447EfNPX/giphy.gif) -->